-Duncan G. Hudson III is a business and technology fellow for National Instruments.
-In this role, he serves as an internal consultant by leading architecture and technology decision processes for product initiatives on a global scale as well as continuing to develop and mentor R&D talent within the company.
+As a business and technology fellow for National Instruments, Duncan G. Hudson III serves as an internal consultant leading architecture and technology decision processes for product initiatives on a global while developing and mentoring R&D talent.

-Hudson cofounded the NI annual technology conference; created the NI Vision to Architecture group, which aims to solve the company’s toughest technology and architecture problems; and most recently received the 2011 Edith and Peter O'Donnell Award in Technology Innovation from The Academy of Medicine, Engineering and Science of Texas (TAMEST).
-Hudson’s current areas of interest span the LabVIEW portfolio of products for test and measurement, embedded system design, and science and engineering education.
+Hudson cofounded the NI annual technology conference, NITech, and created the NI Vision to Architecture group, which aims to solve the company’s toughest technology and architecture problems.
+His current areas of interest span the LabVIEW portfolio of products for test and measurement, embedded system design, and science and engineering education.

-Hudson received his master’s degree in computer science at The University of Texas at Austin in 1989.
+Hudson holds master and bachelor degrees in computer science from The University of Texas at Austin.
 His research at UT focused on graphical programming and parallel numeric computation, applications, and compilation.